Protection of Children & Young People

 3. Protection in the Future.

 Each goal has measurable objectives, so that at any point in the year, we can assess if we are meeting the goals and determine what areas may require improvement.
 Annually, each parish is required to submit a report to the Office for the Protection of Children and Young People outlining their response to the requirements of the Charter.
-An external audit is conducted every three years by an independent business organization.
-Currently The Stonebridge Business Partners perform these external audits.
-The Diocese was last audited in 2014 and deemed to be in compliance in all areas as outlined by the Charter.
-The next audit is scheduled for 2017.
+The Diocese participates in an annual audit measuring Diocesan compliance with the charter for the Protection of Children and Young People.
+The audit is conducted by an independent auditing firm, Stonebridge Business Partners.

 1. Outreach to those who have been victims of clergy sexual abuse: